Relationship between mantle convection

 move due to internal body forces, and influence the shallow convection

-current pattern in the mantle.
+current pattern in the mantle driven by other processes.

 Schematic diagram of coupled (left) and decoupled (right) models.
 In the first case the motion in the asthenosphere rafts the plate above along.
 The plate would move slower than the underlying asthenosphere, and the relative sense of motion between the two would be as the blue arrows show.
 In the other case some other force such as trench pull would pull the lithosphere and drag would induce movement in the asthenosphere below, which would diminish downwards, and the relative sense of motion between the two would be the opposite.
 The second possibility ignores the possibility that some other motion could exist in the asthenosphere due to mantle convection, and treats the asthenosphere as passive.
 In other words, the arrows in the decoupled case only show the movement component in the asthenosphere that would be created by drag as the over riding plate moves and not movements due to other causes.

 Possible driving forces for plate tectonics